The history of Crookham Rovers FC

 The club was founded in 1972 by Terry Jeal.
 Originally called Ferndale Rovers (Terry and his wife Meryle still live in Church Crookham), the club trained at Queens Avenue with friends of Terry's son.
 In 1974 they changed their name to Crookham Rovers, a year after joining the North East Hants Youth League.
 The traditional 'home' colours of green and yellow were adopted when Ferndale Rovers (yellow and black) amalgamated with Wyvern Wanderers (green and black) in 1982.

 Crookham Rovers FC attained charitable status in October 2006 and was awarded the FA Club Charter Badge in August 2007.
-Most importantly the Club now believes that it has the facilities to allow such a large number of boys to play their football in a safe and secure unit, with grounds at the Abercorn (held in trust for the youth of Crookham), Cody Sports and Social Club, Calthorpe Park School and Velmead Community Centre being used by various teams every week.
+Most importantly the Club now believes that it has the facilities to allow such a large number of children to play their football in a safe and secure unit, with grounds at the Abercorn (held in trust for the youth of Crookham) and Cody Sports & Social Club being used by various teams every week.

 2010 saw a new step for the club with the formation of the Comets, the first all-girls team to represent Crookham Rovers, and also the formation of the Mini-Rovers a development training scheme designed to attract Year R and Year 1 children to enjoy the game on a non-competitive basis.

-The Club looks forward to welcoming new players and supporters to help grow the ability and quality already established.
+As we move forward in our sixth decade, Crookham Rovers looks forward to welcoming new players and supporters to help grow and develop as a community based football club.